samm-01/notify-sse/README.md

 }
 ```

-To join the group `http://localhost:5050/join-group/321/987`
+## To join the group `http://localhost:5050/join-group/321/987`

-to send the group notification `http://localhost:5050/send-group-notification/321`
+## To send the group notification `http://localhost:5050/send-group-notification/321`

 ### Body (raw JSON):